zopefoundation/www.zope.org/docs/developer/binarywheels.rst

 Prerequisites
 -------------
-- every project publishing binary wheels must add the PyPI account ``zope.wheelbuilder`` to the list of project maintainers on PyPI.
+- Every project publishing binary wheels must add the PyPI account ``zope.wheelbuilder`` to the list of project maintainers on PyPI.
-- log into the ``zope.wheelbuilder`` account and create an API token for the project on the "Account settings" page with upload permissions and the project name as scope.
+- Log into the ``zope.wheelbuilder`` account and create an API token for the project on the "Account settings" page with upload permissions and the project name as scope.
 Copy the token value - this is the only time you can.

 Using Appveyor
 --------------
-- log into Appveyor at ci.appveyor.com, click on "Account" at the top and then "Encrypt YAML" on the left-hand menu.
+- Log into Appveyor at ci.appveyor.com, click on "Account" at the top and then "Encrypt YAML" on the left-hand menu.
 Paste the copied token into the input field and then copy the encrypted value.
-- if the project already uses the `standardized parameterized project configuration <https://github.com/zopefoundation/meta/tree/master/config>`_ add the following to the ``.meta.toml`` file in the ``[appveyor]`` section, replacing ``<USER>`` with the Appveyor account used and ``<ENCRYPTED TOKEN>``
+- If the project already uses the `standardized parameterized project configuration <https://github.com/zopefoundation/meta/tree/master/config>`_ add the following to the ``.meta.toml`` file in the ``[appveyor]`` section, replacing ``<USER>`` with the Appveyor account used and ``<ENCRYPTED TOKEN>``